In this article:

 5 Ways to Lower Auto Insurance Costs

 While you can't control all of the factors that go into your car insurance rate—your date of birth, for instance—there are some that you can control.
 Here are some ways you can potentially lower your car insurance costs:

 - Shop around for a better rate.
 Rate shop and get quotes online from a handful of insurance companies.
 Remember, each one will weigh various factors differently, and some offer discounts that others don't.
 It won't guarantee a lower rate, but it could help.

 - Adjust coverage and deductibles.
 Some car insurance companies offer optional coverage that's nice to have, but it may not be worth the cost.
 Look for extra coverage that you don't truly need and could stand to cut.
 Also, if you have an emergency fund you can use to cover the extra out of pocket costs, consider increasing the deductible on your collision and comprehensive coverage policies.

 - Bundle your auto insurance.
 Most insurers offer discounts to customers who purchase multiple policies.
 You may be able to save on your car insurance by bundling it with renters insurance, homeowners insurance, life insurance, motorcycle insurance or other policy types.

 - Improve your credit score.
-In many states, insurers might use something called a credit-based insurance score to help determine the likelihood that you'll file an insurance claim.
+Insurance companies don't use your FICO® Score☉ like lenders do, but they may calculate a credit-based insurance score based on your credit profile.
 Check your credit score and credit report to get an idea of your overall credit health.
 If you find areas that you can address, take action to improve your credit, which can help lower your car insurance rate.